emafree/f2-commander/docs/testing.md

    slash and creates a file with same name.
  - Moving a file to a new directory and a new file name ignores the new file name and creates a file with the same name as a new directory name.
- - Moving a file a non-existing new directory fails with a stack trace.
+ - Moving a file to a non-existing directory fails with an erorr message.
+(To be confirmed).
- - Overwrite on move: fails with a stack trace.
+ - Overwrite on move: shows an error message.
  - Moving a directory a to a new one with a trailing slash in the name renames the directory being moved, instead of creating a new directory and moving the source into it (same when multiple intermediate levels: they are created, but last directory name is used as a new target directory name, regardless of a trailing slash).
- - Moving a directory to a location where a directory with the same name already exists fails with a stack trace (instead of merge).
+ - Moving a directory to a location where a directory with the same name already exists shows an erorr message (instead of merge).
- - Move errors (e.g., copy to read-only directory) cause the Commander to fail with a stack trace.

 **TODO**: Remote move behavior: download, upload and download-upload.